 Lake Titicaca spans the borders of both Bolivia and Peru and is the highest navigable lake in the world at over 3,800 meters (12,500 feet) above sea level!
 There are over forty islands on Lake Titicaca, some of which play an important part in Incan and pre-Incan ancient history such as Isla del Sol (Sun Island), the largest island and the highest point on the lake at approximately 13,450 feet above sea level.
 The city of Puno sits on the edge of Titicaca and was the portal to launch visits to the famous Floating and Amantaní Islands.

-Evidence of the presence of pre-Incan cultures including the Purakas, Tiwanakus, and Collas, and the Incas presence as well can be seen by the ancient ruins that remain on the islands and within the lake.
+The Resonance Science Foundation set out to observe the evidence of the presence of pre-Incan cultures including the Purakas, Tiwanakus, and Collas, and the Incas presence as well can be seen by the ancient ruins that remain on the islands and within the lake.
 While touring the islands, a local diver shared images he had captured of submerged ancient ruins that lie at the bottom of the lake, some of them megalithic in size.

 A recent BBC report revealed the findings of another local diver, Reddy Guaygua, and archeologist Christophe Delaere of Belgium who has located tweny-four submerged archaeological sites in the lake.
 These discoveries, which have yielded more than 10,000 items determined to be from pre-Incan and Tiwanaku culture, will soon find a new home in an underwater museum now being constructed in Bolivia.
 Projected to be open in 2020, the new museum will include an on-shore building where items excavated from the lake will be exhibited.
 Incredibly, visitors will be able to view underwater structures of the “hidden city” through transparent walls.